im-ant/ClinVar_PathoID/README.md

   - Note that there will be no way of knowing exactly how to distinguish between these individual records other than manually searching them
 - The input filename cannot have any periods (".") other than right in front of the file extension (e.g. file.output and file.csv)
   - The file has to also be in your current directory
+- No exception handling against networking / socket errors.
+Unsure how necessary this functionality is at this point.
+- Likely error: in the URL functions: eSearch_getIDs and eSummary_getResult of connect.py
+  - For now, any exceptions that arises other than AttributeError will cause the entire program to terminate immediately.
+May wish to fix this in the future to catch more exceptions.